• Home

 Eric’s Favorite (Chocolate and Peanut Butter Marble Cookies)

-These cookies have it all – brown butter, a dark chocolate side, a peanut butter side…oh and not to mention, they are HUGE.
+These cookies have it all – brown butter, a dark chocolate side, a peanut butter side and oh, not to mention, they are HUGE.
 They taste like a brownie and a peanut butter cookie rolled in one.
 Soft in the middle, chew edges.
 There's a reason they are Eric's favorite.

 Check out this recipe